-Cross docking is a common approach to logistics in which products from a supplier are distributed to a customer or retail chain with marginal to no handling or storage time – no-touch or one-touch processing.
-The name is derived from the physical act of receiving products through an inbound dock, and then transferring them across the dock to the outbound dock.
+The most popular approach to shipping for traditional retail and ecommerce businesses has historically been cross docking.
+First established in the 1930’s, cross-docking is a common approach to logistics in which products from a supplier are distributed to a customer or retail chain with little-to-no handling or storage time — no-touch or one-touch processing.
+The name “cross docking” comes from the process of receiving products through an inbound dock, and then physically transferring them across the dock to the outbound dock where the goods are then handed off to the carriers.
+The process has been slightly updated over the years due to advancements in logistics software and transportation vehicles themselves, but other than that, the principles are exactly the same.

 The benefits of the direct or hubless shipping model include: